 What is teeth whitening?

-Teeth whitening is the most popular cosmetic dental treatment in the U.S. It’s a non-invasive procedure that improves the color of your teeth.
+Teeth whitening is the number one most popular cosmetic dental treatment in the U.S. and is a non-invasive procedure that improves the color of your teeth.

 Is teeth whitening safe?

-Teeth whitening is considered very safe.
-Over-the-counter and take-home whitening kits contain low doses of whitening agents that are safe for non-professionals to use.
-However, we do advise only using over-the-counter kits endorsed by the American Dental Association (ADA).
+Teeth whitening is considered extremely safe.
+Over the counter and take-home whitening kits contain very low doses of whitening agents that are safe to be used by non-professionals, although we do advise that you only use over-the-counter kits that have been endorsed by the American Dental Association (ADA).
 You should also ensure that take-home trays are provided by licensed, professional dentists.

-If you choose to have your treatment done in-office, you should select a qualified dentist experienced in teeth whitening procedures.
+If you are choosing to have your treatment done in-office, then you should ensure that you select a qualified dentist who is experienced in teeth whitening procedures.

 If you choose to have your teeth whitened, you can expect to see the improvement or total removal of stains primarily caused by: